francisconroy/jenkins-github-mergequeue/README.md

 - Includes a simple echo command for demonstration purposes

 The pipeline uses a `when` condition with `not { branch 'main' }` to ensure the build step only executes for non-main branches, making it suitable for CI validation before merging.

+Making a simple change to test Jenkins response